Last modified July 7, 2025

 --certificate-ttl 3h

-This will create a kubeconfig
+This will create a kubeconfig with a cluster-admin

 user that’s valid for a three hours (as you don’t want to yield that power for too long).